leggedrobotics/open3d_slam/open3d_catkin/README.md

 ## Overview

 If no Open3D installation is present on the system, *open3d_catkin* is built by compiling the Open3D libraries within the catkin workspace.
 On a modern desktop computer this takes about 5 minutes.
 If an Open3D installation exists on the system, this is used instead and wrapped as a catkin package automatically.
-The latter can be particularly useful if multiple workspaces with this packages are compiled on the computer, or *open3d_catkin* is intended for longer term usage.
+The latter can be particularly useful if multiple workspaces with these packages are compiled on the computer, or *open3d_catkin* is intended for longer-term usage.

 ## EASY WAY: Install Open3d from a PPA